HarshitKhurana/Extras/python/GarbageCollection.md

 -> This is CPython specific and may be irrelevant for other implementations of python.<br>
 ->  <a href="https://github.com/python/cpython/blob/master/Modules/gcmodule.c"> Cpython Garbage Collection (GC) module source code.</a>

+-> NOTE : Everything in python is an object, and every object is implemented as a dictionary, this is not very cache friendly.

 <h2>Points to Remember</h2>